junh1024/junh1024-Documents/Video/How to capture VHS with VirtualDub.md

 Ulead VideoStudio SE DVD came with my EasyCAP (bundled commercial software).
 It can do directshow recording to MPEG-2.
 Make sure to set a high bitrate of 6000-8000kps VBR.
 Use PCM audio.
 Audio levels are fine.

 VirtualDub is free software.
 It somehow doesn't do Directshow on my capstick, so you need to use WDM instead.
-With WDM, Audio levels are so loud so you need to set it very low & might clip.
+With device audio, the levels are so loud so you need to set it very low & might clip.
 But it can do HQ H264 with x264 VFW.

 ### Cleaning
 A fast way to clean a VHS is to FFWD & rewind the tape to loosen the mould (could do this on a spare/no-picture VCR).
 You can open the top swing cover and empty out the dried mould into a bin if you wish.
 DO NOT open a VHS case to clean heavy mould.
 Mould is usually benign, but can sometimes be life-threatening.